 Theory and graduate-level research is integrated into the curriculum through assignments and course content.
 There is also an option to complete an academic thesis or a journalism final research project, which involves a major project in journalism and journalism studies.

-Over the 20 month program, students are required to complete a set of mandatory, core journalism courses: Integrated Journalism, Media Ethics and Leadership, and Media Law.
+Over the 20 month program, students are required to complete a set of mandatory, core journalism courses: Integrated Journalism, Media Ethics and Leadership, Journalism practice and Standards and Media Law.
 Students will have the opportunity to study more specialized, journalism courses and pursue their personal interests of study.
 These courses are reviewed on an annual basis and may not be offered each year in its current format.

 Students will have the opportunity to specialize in key disciplines relevant to their professional careers and goals.
 These include but are not limited to: environmental and health studies, international relations and political science, arts and cultural studies, English, sports, business and economics, and science.